ConvoCortex/convocortex-stt/README.md

 So if you edit `device-profiles.toml` manually, reordering the arrays changes both startup behavior and runtime cycling order.

-NATS Python client dependency is included by default.

-`config.toml` has is configured quite well, but you are free to tweak it as you wish.
+`config.toml` is configured quite well, but you are free to tweak it as you wish.

 The default `hotkeys.console_toggle = "shift+f8"` hides/shows that same console window.
 A tray icon is also created so you can show/hide the console or exit STT without relying on the taskbar state of the console host.
 When you bring the console back, `Ctrl+C` kills the process as usual.